May 20, 2014 by Paul G. | Migrated, Shield Security

-The Firewall module is just one part of the whole Shield security system.
+The Firewall Security Zone is just one part of the whole Shield security system.

 In this part of the series we’ll detail what exactly the firewall is, what it does, how it works, and how you should configure it.